pyodide/pyodide/docs/usage/faq.md

 ## Micropip can't find a pure Python wheel

-When installing a Python package from PyPi, micropip will produce an error if it cannot find a pure Python wheel.
+When installing a Python package from PyPI, micropip will produce an error if it cannot find a pure Python wheel.
 To determine if a package has a pure Python wheel manually, you can open its PyPi page (for instance https://pypi.org/project/snowballstemmer/) and go to the "Download files" tab.